 - Supports high-quality and efficient patient care through the use of interoperable health IT and secure data exchange between and across all relevant stakeholders.

-Our current work is focused on these areas: Patient and Provider Technology Adoption, Data Analytics, Privacy & Security, and Interoperability.
+Our work is focused on these areas: Privacy, Analytics/SDOH, Virtual Care & COVID-19.
 Working with our members in these key areas, we can positively impact healthcare by improving quality and reducing costs.
 No special interest group or single stakeholder can make an impact alone.
 Therefore, it is critical that leaders from all sectors of healthcare band together.